ewintram/Instasham/README.md

 ```
 As a user
 In case avocado on toast is no longer on trend
-I want to be able to delete my photo from my Instagram page
+I want to be able to delete my post from my Instagram page
 ```

 ```